getindiekit/indiekit/docs/development.md

 npm start
 ```

-In alternative, automatically restart the server whenever a file change is detected:
+Alternatively, you restart the server whenever a file change is detected:

 ```sh
 npm run dev